spear-sim/spear/docs/importing_and_exporting_assets.md

 # Importing and Exporting Assets

 Our approach for importing and exporting assets is to formulate each task (e.g., import from dataset X, export to destination application Y, etc) as a pipeline consisting of modular stages.
-Each pipeline is a directed acyclic graph of stages, and each stage is a Python program that produces and/or consumes data in a user-specified top-level directory.
-Each stage can optionally access the Unreal Editor via a Python interface.
+More specifically, each pipeline is a directed acyclic graph of stages, and each stage is a Python program that produces and/or consumes data in a user-specified top-level directory.
+Each stage can optionally access functionality available in the Unreal Editor via a Python interface.

 ## Assumptions